Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 [[Article]][infoGAN]

 Have you ever wondered what kind of information does the input noise Z encode in a GAN?
 It usually encodes different types of features of the images in a very "noisy" way.
-For example, you could take one position of the Z vector, and change its values from -1 and 1.
+For example, you could take one position of the Z vector, and interpolate its values from -1 and 1.
 This is what you would see on a model trained on MNIST digit dataset:

 ![Interpolations on Z]({{site.baseurl}}/files/blog/Fantastic-GANs-and-where-to-find-them/Z_interpolation.jpg){: :height="auto" .center-image }
-Interpolation on Z. The first image has one of the positions at -1, and it gets interpolated to 1 (last image).
+Interpolation on Z. Top left image has the Z position set to -1.
+Then, it gets interpolated to 1 (bottom right image).
 {: .img-caption}

 In the figure above, the generated image seems a kind of 4 slowly transformed into a "Y" (most likely, a fusion between a 4 and a 9).
 So, this is what I am referring to by encoding this information in a noisy manner: one single position of Z is a parameter of more than one feature of the image.
 In this case, this position changed the digit itself (from 4 to 9, sort of) and the style (from bold to italic).
 Then, you could not define any exact meaning for that position of Z.